Esri/arcgis-html-sanitizer/README.md

 ```

-#### Encode HTML Entities
+#### Encode HTML
-The `encodeHTMLEntities` method encodes a well-defined set of characters within an HTML string to their hexadecimal HTML entity codes to ensure safe display of the string to the end user.
+The `encodeHTML` method encodes a well-defined set of characters within an HTML string to their hexadecimal HTML entity codes to ensure safe display of the string to the end user.
+This merely encodes HTML tags for as text in other HTML, it does not sanitize the string to prevent XSS.
+If you are looking to sanitize, use the `sanitize` method instead.

 * `&` &rarr; `&#x38;`
 * `<` &rarr; `&#x3C;`